ibm-cloud-docs/dr-automation-powervs/commands-ksys.md

 dal10
 api_key: #####1543D972B94F...
 ```
-An output that is similar to the following example is displayed for private plan/pod
+An output that is similar to the following example is displayed for private cloud:
 ```
 ksysmgr query system
 System-Wide Persistent Attributes